-It is envisaged that it will take 18 months to develop and implement the Revenue Enhancement Programme with recommendations/ initiatives/ projects that are implementable over a short, medium - and long-term period.
-The appointed PSP will assist the municipality with the implementation of the low hanging fruits/ initiatives/ quick-wins.
+It is envisaged that it will take 18 months to develop and implement REP with recommendations/ initiatives/ projects that are implementable over a short, medium- and long-term period.
 The cost of the identified and prioritised initiatives along with the various financial options that the municipality can access in order to implement same will be mapped out in the consolidated REP report.
+The appointed PSP will assist the municipality with the implementation of the low hanging fruits/ initiatives flowing from the REP.